lljustycell999/Text-Document-Enhancer/README.md

   * cd Text-Document-Enhancer

+5: You NEED to have a virtual environment for this project to work.
+For the sake of convenience with Python, I recommend venv.
+To activate venv, use these commands:

+  *  python3 -m venv venv

+  *  source venv/bin/activate

-5: Install the dependencies in the requirements.txt file in the terminal:
+6: Install the dependencies in the requirements.txt file in the terminal:

   * pip install -r requirements.txt

-6: Run the project in the terminal:
+7: Run the project in the terminal:

   * python run.py